openstreams/wflow/doc/wflow_sbm.rst

 The \_sbm concept has been developed for small catchments and relatively thin soils.
 In addition, the numerical solution of the soil water flow is a simple explicit scheme and the lateral groundwater flow follows topography rather than true hydraulic head.
-As such, the following limitation apply:
+Although the waterdem=1 forces the model to recalculate the flow direction each timestep -- thus giving a more realistic groundwater flow -- the following limitation apply:

-+ Results for deep soils > 2m may be unrealistic
++ Results for deep soils > 2m may be unrealistic (also due to the simple representation of the unsaturated zone)

-+ The lateral movement of groundwater may be very wrong in terrain that is not steep
++ The lateral movement of groundwater may be very wrong in terrain that is not steep (use the waterdem=1 option)

-+ The simple numerical solution means that results from a daily timestep model may be very different from those with an hourly timestep.
++ The simple numerical solution means that results from a daily timestep model may be  different from those with an hourly timestep.
+This caa also cause water budget problems

 Potential and Reference evaporation
 -----------------------------------

-The wflow\_sbm model assumes the input to be potential eveporation.
-In many case the evaporation will be a refercen evaporation fro a different land cover.
+The wflow\_sbm model assumes the input to be potential evaporation.
+In many case the evaporation will be a reference evaporation for a different land cover.
 In that case you can use the et_reftopot.tbl file to set the mutiplication per landuse to go from the supplied evaporation to the potential evaporation for each land cover.
-By default al is set to 1.0 assuming the eveaporation to be potential.
+By default al is set to 1.0 assuming the evaporation to be potential.